Overload: Latency Attacks on Object Detection for Edge Devices: Introduction

 \section{Introduction}

 Deep neural networks (DNN) have accomplished many achievements in various fields \cite{he2016deep, devlin2018bert, brown2020language, bouman2016computational,van2020deep}.
 However, those models are usually large and demand a huge amount of computing resources, even for model inference.
-One solution is to utilize the computing power in cloud platforms, but the communication cost between the data center and the edge nodes can be high and the latency may not be acceptable for many real-time applications.
+One solution is to utilize the computing power in cloud platforms, but the communication cost between the data center and the edge nodes can be high and the latency may not be acceptable for many real-time applications \cite{dai2019artificial,kong2022edge}.

-To tackle these issues, the deployment of deep learning models on edge nodes is an essential task.
-Nevertheless, the limited computing resources on edge nodes make the compressed models vulnerable to adversarial attacks \cite{chen2023holistic}.
-Many studies have indicated that state-of-the-art models are fragile, which means they can be deceived by injecting a tiny perturbation into a normal input.
-Adversarial attacks have been witnessed in various fields.
-Face recognition \cite{xiao2021improving}, road sign detection \cite{eykholt2018robust} are victims of adversarial attacks.
-FGSM \cite{goodfellow2014explaining,Chen_2020_ACCV} and PGD \cite{madry2019deep} are two commonly used methods that produce adversarial examples with gradient information.
-ZOO attack \cite{chen2017zoo} and Square attack \cite{andriushchenko2019square} showed the output probability is enough to generate adversarial examples.
-Besides, adversarial attacks can be transferable, which means there exists a universal adversarial perturbation that leads to wrong predictions across networks; especially with similar architectures \cite{su2018robustness}.

 In this paper, we investigate a new type of attacks, called latency attacks, whose purpose is to increase the execution time of the victim application.
-This kind of attacks poses critical threats to real-time applications, such as autonomous cars systems, which are required to detect obstacles on the way and determine an evasive action within stringent time constraints.
+This kind of attacks poses critical threats to real-time applications, such as purchase behavior recognition system for unmanned store or autonomous cars systems, which are required to detect target objects and determine proper actions within stringent time constraints \cite{kim2020real,ravi2022real}.
 Any mistake or delayed response due to elongated latency could cause severe failures.
 Moreover, the latency attacks not only increase the execution time but also cause improper predictions made by the model indirectly.